Military ranks of Burkina Faso

 The Military ranks of Burkina Faso are the military insignia used by the Burkina Faso Armed Forces.
-Burkina Faso is a landlocked country, and does therefore not possess a navy.
-Burkina Faso shares a rank structure similar to that of France.
+Burkina Faso is a landlocked country and, therefore, does not possess a navy.
+Being a former colony of France, Burkina Faso shares a rank structure similar to that of France.

 Current ranks

 Commissioned officer ranks

 The rank insignia of commissioned officers.

+Student officer ranks

 Other ranks

 The rank insignia of non-commissioned officers and enlisted personnel.

 Historic ranks

 During the regime of Thomas Sankara, Burkina Faso briefly introduced Soviet-style rank insignia, which were reverted to the French-style when he was overthrown.